jjromeo/react-tutorial/README.md

 # React Tutorial

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+Going over the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).

 ## To use